RakhithJK/spyder-ide-spyder-wiki/Frequently-asked-questions.md

 Please post any new questions under the Spyder tag in [[Stack Overflow|http://stackoverflow.com/questions/tagged/spyder]].

+This FAQ is for development-related questions.
+For questions about Spyder itself, see the [[Troubleshooting Guide and FAQ]].

 # Qt / PyQt / PySide
 ## Does the GPL exception hold for PyQt5?